Standing on the shoulders of giants: Isaac Newton

 This has recently been interpreted by a few writers as a sarcastic remark directed at Hooke's appearance.
 Although Hooke was not of particularly short stature, he was of slight build and had been afflicted from his youth with a severe kyphosis.
-However, at this time Hooke and Newton were on good terms and had exchanged many letters in tones of mutual regard.
-Only later, when Robert Hooke criticized some of Newton's ideas regarding optics, was Newton so offended that he withdrew from public debate.
-The two men remained enemies until Hooke's death.

 Others

+Juan Luis Vives quotes the phrase "on shoulders of giants" in his De causis corruptarum artium (1531) with disapproval:

+For it is a false and fond similitude, which some writers adopt, though they think it witty and suitable, that we are, compared with the ancients, as dwarfs upon the shoulders of giants.
+It is not so.
+Neither are we dwarfs, nor they giants, but we are all of one stature, save that we are lifted up somewhat higher by their means, provided that there be found in us the same studiousness, watchfulness and love of truth, as was in them.
+If these conditions be lacking, then we are not dwarfs, nor set on the shoulders of giants, but men of a competent stature, grovelling on the earth.

-Diego de Estella took up the quotation in the 16th century; by the 17th century it had become commonplace.
+Diego de Estella took up the quotation in 1578 and by the 17th century it had become commonplace.
 Robert Burton, in the second edition of The Anatomy of Melancholy (1624), quotes Stella thus:

 I say with Didacus Stella, a dwarf standing on the shoulders of a giant may see farther than a giant himself.

 Later editors of Burton misattributed the quotation to Lucan; in their hands Burton's attribution Didacus Stella, in luc 10, tom. ii "Didacus on the Gospel of Luke, chapter 10; volume 2" became a reference to Lucan's Pharsalia 2.10.
 No reference or allusion to the quotation is found there.